 If you can’t bring them inside (or you think it might be too stressful), you’ll need to make a few changes to their hutch to fully snow proof it and provide some insulation.

-- Raise it off the frozen ground with bricks or wooden pallets (making sure it’s secure and won’t fall over) and lay a few old blankets, topped off with waterproof tarpaulin, on the roof to keep the heat in.
+Raise the hutch off the frozen ground with bricks or wooden pallets (making sure it’s secure and won’t fall over) and lay a few old blankets, topped off with waterproof tarpaulin, on the roof to keep the heat in.
 Make sure there isn’t anything over-hanging the hutch as your rabbit is likely to nibble at it.

-- Bunny-friendly heat pads are also available which can be warmed up in the microwave and placed in their hutch, this will release heat for a few hours; these are a great option for particularly cold nights.
-Don’t be tempted to use a hot water bottle as your rabbit could chew through it.
+Bunny-friendly heat pads are also available which can be warmed up in the microwave and placed in their hutch, this will release heat for a few hours; these are a great option for particularly cold nights.
+Don’t be tempted to use a hot water bottle as your rabbit could chew through it, and always ensure that you have left your rabbit enough space to get away from the heat mat if he gets too hot.

 Hypothermia in rabbits